Understanding and Integrating Different Educational Approaches

 A discussion of the importance of utilizing programs based on an individual students needs and learning style as opposed to a “one size fits all” approach

-An overview of specific evidence-based educational programs including: TEACCH, applied behavioral analysis (ABA), Picture Exchange System (PEC’s), and Relationship Development Intervention (RDI).
+An overview of specific evidence-based educational programs including: TEACCH, applied behavioral analysis (ABA), and Picture Exchange System (PEC’s).

 Video examples will supplement program overview

-An introduction to academic and skill assessments will include a description of the Assessment of Basic Language and Learning Skills (ABLL’s) as well as the Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP)
+An introduction to academic and skill assessments will include a description of the Assessment of Basic Language and Learning Skills (ABLL’s), the Verbal Behavior Milestones Assessment and Placement Program (VB-MAPP), and Promoting the Emergence of Advanced Knowledge (PEAK).

 Teaching New Skills and Behaviors to Students with Autism; Structuring the Environment for Success